sliscak/ideas/list.md

 36. Realtime AI game upscaler:
 * the network/model would use similarity search to search over all textures to be used as reference(the model would find one or more textures and use them as input), input for the model.
 The textures could have embedded metadata.
 The model could search for the right textures by learning to compare them opticaly(as images) and/or by the name(search by name/word embedding).
 Another way would be to find/classify the textures visible on the current frame and use the found/recognized textures as input for the model.
 So the model would recognize the used textures(textures visible on frame/frames), load the textures(in original/high resolution) and use them as input for the upscaler part of the model.
+Another way would be to load the textures used in the current frame/scene direcly from the game engine.
 * the network/model would use multiple previous frames as input
 * the network/model would use motion vectors/optical flow as input
 * the network/model would use depth data(if available) as input